|

 The first Saturday in October brings our annual

 model horse event at the farm.
 Begun in 1988, the Southern Model Horse Convention introduces model horse hobbyists to the wonderful Morgan Horse.
+During the show's lunch break everyone

-faithful Pat is the mount of choice.
+is given the opportunity to ride.
+Trusty Pat was the mount of choice.
 Left is Valerie Hussain and right is Katie

 Zajdel at the 2006 show.